stevecaldwell77/PawsX-DynamoDB-DocumentClient/README.md

     );

 Edits an existing item's attributes, or adds a new item to the table if it does not already exist by delegating to [Paws::DynamoDB::UpdateItem](https://metacpan.org/pod/Paws::DynamoDB::UpdateItem).

+The following arguments are marshalled: 'ExpressionAttributeValues', 'Key'.

+By default (return\_paws\_output not set), returns undef.
+If 'ReturnValues' is set to something other than 'NONE', returns an unmarshalled hashref of the item as it appeared before the put.

 # AUTHOR